AlejandroPerezB2B/EEG-HyperscanningYESNO/Videos/Readme.md

 ## Reproducibility Notes
 - The synchronisation was performed using MATLAB R2025a and the built-in `VideoReader`, `VideoWriter`, and `audioread` functions.
-- The `TargetFs` parameter was set to **16,000 Hz**, matching the native sample rate of the recordings, to maximise temporal precision.
+- The `TargetFs` parameter was set to **16,000 Hz**, although the native sample rate of the recordings was 44,100, to reduce the computational time while keeping the temporal precision.
 - All parameters are configurable in the wrapper script.

 ---